5 Management of patients on antiretroviral treatment

 The viral load should be measured at 4 or 6 months after starting treatment.
 Completing the first viral load earlier allows time for an adherence intervention if the viral load is raised, potentially reducing the risk of resistance.
 The viral load should be undetectable if treatment is successful.
 The CD4 count should be measured after 1 year on treatment.
 If the CD4 count at the start of treatment was greater than 200 cells/µl then there will be no routine monitoring of CD4 and it will only be repeated if clinically indicated.
 If the CD4 count at the start of treatment was less than 200 cells/µl, it should be measured annually until it is above 200 cells/µl.
 This is to guide prophylactic treatment with co-trimoxazole or fluconazole, both of which are stopped when the CD4 count is above 200 cells/µl and there is no concurrent stage 3 or 4 infection present.

 5. What is the single best measure of treatment success?

 6. How should this patient be managed after six months?

-If the antiretroviral treatment has been successful the patient may be seen every three months.
+If the ART has been successful the patient may be seen every 2 to 4 months.
 However, he should continue to collect his medication regularly.
-His CD4 count and viral load should be measured at one year on treatment and he should continue to have a viral load test every year.
+His CD4 count and viral load should be measured at 1 year on treatment and he should continue to have a viral load test every year.

 Case study 3

-A patient who was started on a first line regimen of TDF, FTC and efavirenz is still ill after antiretroviral treatment for six months.
+A patient who was started on a first line regimen of TDF, FTC and efavirenz is still ill after ART for 6 months.
 Her CD4 count remains below 200 cells/µl and her viral load is above 1000 copies/ml.